What is metoidioplasty?

 The effects are permanent and cannot be reversed.
 Metoidioplasty in the UK is performed in at least two operations which take place several months apart.
 The number of operations and time between them will depend on whether the ability to stand to urinate or testicular implants are required.

 Metoidioplasty is a complex surgical procedure with significant risks that you must understand before it is carried out.
-Complications are common in this operation, particularly problems with urinating which may require surgical correction, including urethral strictures and fistulas (urethra closing up so you cannot urinate) 1.
+Complications are common in this operation, particularly problems with urinating which may require surgical correction, including urethral strictures and fistulas (urethra closing up so you cannot urinate) 1, p.732.

+The main effect of a metoidioplasty is to enlarge the apparent size of the clitoris.
 In a metoidioplasty, the clitoris is detached from the labia and the ligaments which hold the clitoris are cut.
-This “releases” the clitoris, adding 2-4cm in length and allows the clitoris to point upwards 2.
+This “releases” the clitoris, adding 2-4cm in length and allows the clitoris to point upwards 2, p.296.

-At this point, urethroplasty (construction of an extension of the urethra) is often performed to allow urinating from the end of the clitoris.
+If you wish to be able to urinate from the end of the clitoris, urethroplasty (construction of an extension of the urethra) can also be performed along with metoidioplasty.
 This is an optional procedure - you may not have this procedure and continue urinating from your existing urethral opening if you want, though this would require continuing to sit to urinate or using a stand to pee device.
-Avoiding a urethroplasty reduces the risk of complications 3.
+Avoiding a urethroplasty reduces the risk of complications 3, p.30.

 Metoidioplasty first requires taking testosterone which causes hypertrophy (enlargement) of the clitoris.
-Once this has occurred (usually after 1-2 years into taking testosterone), metoidioplasty can be carried out 1.
+Once this has occurred (usually after 1-2 years into taking testosterone), metoidioplasty can be carried out 1, p.732.

 In order to be accepted for a metoidioplasty, you will normally need to meet the following conditions: